-Refer to AF Services Fitness and Sports Golden Eagle Standards for information regarding AF equipment standards.
+Refer to usafservices.comAF Services Fitness and Sports Golden Eagle Standards for information regarding AF equipment standards.

-When the HAWC is collocated, this equipment serves the HAWC equipment demonstration functions.
+When the HAWC is collocated, Fitness and Sports Center this equipment serves the HAWC equipment demonstration functions.

 Size this room to efficiently layout equipment.
 Consult users and fitness and equipment design specialists when designing this room